cncf/devstats.archive/INSTALL_UBUNTU16.md

     - Second crontab entry is for automatic daily backup of GHA database.
     - Third crontab entry is for Continuous Deployment - this a Travis Web Hook listener server, it deploys project when specific conditions are met, details [here](https://github.com/cncf/devstats/blob/master/CONTINUOUS_DEPLOYMENT.md).
     - You need to change "..."
 PG_PASS and IDB_PASS to the real postgres password value and copy this line.
-    - You need to change "/path/to/your/GOPATH/bin" to the value of "$GOPATH/bin", You cannot use $GOPATH in crontab directly.
+    - You need to change "/path/to/your/GOPATH/bin" to the value of "$GOPATH/bin", you cannot use $GOPATH in crontab directly.
     - Run `crontab -e` and put this line at the end of file and save.
     - Cron job will update Postgres and InfluxDB databases at 0:10, 1:10, ...
 23:10 every day.
     - It outputs logs to `/tmp/gha2db_sync.out` and `/tmp/gha2db_sync.err` and also to gha Postgres database: into table `gha_logs`.